 When your customer receives your invoice via email, they can follow the online payment link, which will show them your invoice along with the option to pay by PayPal.

-If your customer selects the PayPal button, they will be taken to PayPal where they can make a payment, either through their PayPal account or by using a credit/debit card.
+If your client selects the PayPal button, they will be taken to your PayPal page where they can make a payment, either through their PayPal account or by using a credit/debit card.

-When your customer pays you, remember that PayPal may deduct charges, in which case you will need to follow a particular process to explain the transaction.
-However, if you tick the 'Guess bank transactions' tick box, FreeAgent will ensure that the PayPal fees are split out and explained automatically for you.
+When your customer pays you, remember that PayPal may deduct charges, in which case you’ll need to follow a particular process to explain the transaction.
+However, if you tick the ‘Guess bank transactions’ tick box FreeAgent will ensure that the PayPal fees are split out and explained automatically for you.